jspaaks/2022-ieee/README.md

 This will generate a new file `.zenodo.citation.json` containing the Zenodo equivalent of your `CITATION.cff` data.

 Now we need to merge `.zenodo.minimal.json` with `.zenodo.citation.json` to get the required metadata file.
 For this we can use `jq`, a program that helps you wrangle JSON files.
 If you're on windows, install jq in a new terminal with Administrative privileges: `choco install jq -y`.
-On Linux/Mac install jq from your package manager, e.g `sudo apt install jq`
+On Linux/Mac, install `jq` from your package manager, e.g. `sudo apt install jq`.

 Given two JSON files `a.json` and `b.json`: